 Amir Sends Congratulations To President Of Vietnam

-(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Monday a cable of congratulations to President of Socialist Republic of Vietnam To Lam on the anniversary of his country's Independence Day.
+Doha: Amir H H sheikh Tamim bin Hamad Al Thani, and Deputy Amir H H Sheikh Abdullah bin Hamad Al Thani sent yesterday cables of congratulations to President of Socialist Republic of Vietnam H E To Lam on the anniversary of his country's Independence Day.

+Prime Minister and Minister of Foreign Affairs H E Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani also sent a cable of congratulations to Prime Minister of the Socialist Republic of Vietnam H E Pham Minh Chinh on the anniversary of his country's Independence Day.

 Legal Disclaimer: